Ivan-Solovyev/ostap-tutorials/getting-started/DBASE.md

   b  = db['a']
   h2 = db['histo']
 ```
 One can store in database all _pickable_ objects, that means all python objects, all (serializeable) `ROOT` objects.
-All `C++` objects  with `LCG/Reflex/Cint`-dictionaries are also could be stored database.
+All `C++` objects  with `LCG/Reflex/Cint`-dictionaries are also could be stored in database.
 In practice, everything is storable, including complex combination of python&C++ objects, like dictionary of historgams and python classed, inherited from `C++`-base classes.

 ## Plain `ROOT.TFile`